The death toll from a storm that battered Spain, Portugal and France rose to seven on Saturday as the region braced for more violent winds.

 Those two deaths bring to seven to the number of fatalities from the storms that have battered Spain, Portugal and southern France overnight Thursday to Friday.

-Storm Elsa flooded rivers, brought down and disrupted rail and air travel across the region.
+Storm Elsa flooded rivers, brought down power lines and disrupted rail and air travel across the region.

-Five of the deaths have been in Spain and two in Portugal, where the interrupted between the capital Lisbon and the second city Porto after flooding on the rail tracks.
+Five of the deaths have been in Spain and two in Portugal, where the extreme weather interrupted train services between the capital Lisbon and the second city Porto after flooding on the rail tracks.

 A weakened Storm Elsa was now over Britain, but the authorities in France, Portugal and Spain all warned of a fresh threat.